Love Is an Awful Thing

 Love Is an Awful Thing is a 1922 American silent comedy film directed by Victor Heerman and starring Owen Moore, Marjorie Daw, and Katherine Perry.

 Plot

 As described in a film magazine review, Anthony Churchill is to marry Helen after six months probation to convince her father Judge Griggs that he is a proper young man when Marion turns up some of Anthony's old love letters.
 To put her off, Anthony assumes the role of a married man with six children, but Marion discovers the hoax.
 Helen runs into a scene with Anthony with his made-up family.
 Complications ensue and it appears that the marriage will be wrecked when it is discovered that Marion is married to her attorney and the two were involved in hatching a blackmail scheme.
 This discovery proves removes all difficulties and paves the way to a happy, wedded ending.

+Preservation

+With no holdings located in archives, Love is an Awful Thing is considered a lost film.